-Significant assumptions are required to estimate total contract costs and the recoverable variation works that affect the stage of completion and the contract revenue respectively.
+Significant assumptions are used to estimate total contract costs and the recoverable variation works that affect the stage of completion and the contract revenue respectively.
 In making these estimates, management has relied on past experience and the work of specialists.

-If the estimated total costs for the contract increase/decrease by 10% from management's estimates, the Group's profit will decrease and increase by approximately HK\$5.3 million and HK\$6.2 million respectively.
+If the estimated total costs for the contract increase/decrease by 10% (2016: 10%) from management's estimates, the Group's profit will decrease and increase by approximately HK\$4.5 million and HK\$6.1 million (2016: HK\$5.3 million and HK\$6.1 million) respectively.